inertiajs/inertia-phoenix/README.md

 end
 ```

 The `assign_errors` function will automatically convert the changeset errors into a shape compatible with the client-side adapter.
+Since Inertia.js expects a flat map of key-value pairs, the error serializer will flatten nested errors down to compound keys:

 ```javascript
 {